-An introduction to the kingdoms of life (Monerans.
-Protists, Fungi, and Plants), evolution, natural selection, photosynthesis, plant structure and plant physiology.
+An introduction of the diversity of life, evolution, natural selection, photosynthesis, plant structure and plant physiology.
 Three lecture periods, three hours laboratory.

 BIO 210 Marine Biology

 Basic principles of marine biology with emphasis on the interrelationships between marine organisms and their environment.
 Prerequisite: BIO 151 or instructor consent.